Frequently Asked Questions

 Would I be giving up creative control of my project to my donors?

-No, you maintain creative control of your project, because you decide which issues are "sponsorable", i.e. which issues have the sponsoredissues.org label on GitHub.
+No. You maintain creative control of your project, because you decide which issues are "sponsorable", i.e. which issues have the sponsoredissues.org label on GitHub.
 You should only tag an issue if you think the requested feature/fix is reasonable and you want to do the work.
 See also: Which issues can be sponsored?

 When do I receive the donations?